dhananjayandroid/MovieTrack/README.md

-# MoviesApp
+# MovieTrack

-MoviesApp is an Android application that leverages modern Android development tools.
+MovieTrack is an Android application that leverages modern Android development tools.
 Designed with a clean architecture approach, the application aims to provide a robust, maintainable, and scalable framework.
 This project showcases the implementation of the MVVM pattern, using LiveData and Jetpack Compose for a responsive and interactive UI.

 ## Key Features